soham97/awesome-sound_event_detection/README.md

 # Reading List for topics in Weakly Labelled Sound Event Detection
+By [Soham Deshmukh](https://soham97.github.io), master's candidate at Carnegie Mellon University in Electrical and Computer Engineering department.

-By [Soham Deshmukh](https://soham97.github.io).
-Papers convering multiple sub-areas are listed in both the sections.
+Papers covering multiple sub-areas are listed in both the sections.
 If there are any areas, papers, and datasets I missed, please let me know!

 ## Table of Contents